S Dakota governor signs bill banning transgender girls from playing women’s sports

 On Tuesday, the South Dakota House also passed a bill that limits students from using bathrooms and locker rooms to one's sex assigned at birth.

-According to a recent poll conducted by the Trevor Project, over two-thirds of LGBTQ youth said debates over state laws that target transgender people have negatively impacted their mental health.
+According to a recent poll conducted by the Trevor Project, over two-thirds of LGBT+ youth said debates over state laws that target transgender people have negatively impacted their mental health.

 The discriminatory law also acts as fodder for violence against transgender persons, which has been rising at a rapid speed.
 In 2021 at least 53 transgender or gender non-conforming people “fatally shot or killed by other violent means”, according to Human Rights Campaign, which has been tracking violence against the community since 2013.